Cloud Provisioning

 Specifying Where to Run for Shellexec Service

-Using Separate Pass/Fail Criteria for Cloud
+Using Separate Pass/Fail Criteria for the Cloud

 reporting: